 For a rural area, keep a set of tire chains in your trunk.

 Likewise, correct tire pressure ensures optimum handling, stopping and wear.

 Take it from me, cold air causes it to drop (one pound for every 10 degrees Fahrenheit).

 Winter Car Care Summary

-Check out the great information we have on car covers!
+Check out the great info we have on car covers!